Pavel-Durov/SymMath/README.md

 ![screenshot](screencast.gif)

 # SymMath
 A tool for quick math symbols insertion.
-Tested with Microsoft Word, but can be used in any text editor - as long as you got the right fints installed :)
+Tested with Microsoft Word, but can be used in any text editor - as long as you got the right fonts installed :)

 ![screenshot](symWin_km.png)